-There you have it, the new iPad breaks the tie we got from last year's model.
+There you have it.
 The Surface Go 2 and iPad were so good at certain things, and so similar at others, that this was more or less a toss-up.

-The Surface Go 2's sharper cameras, particularly the webcam, are a key differentiator to explain why some should definitely be picking it over the iPad.
-If you live in Zoom calls these days, or plan to record video of you talking, you'll present yourself in clearer and more natural light with it.
+The iPad's sharper front-facing camera is a key differentiator to explain why some should definitely be picking it over the Surface Go 2.
+If you live in Zoom calls these days or plan to record video of you talking, you'll present yourself in clearer and more natural light with it.

-But by getting adding a faster processor and getting an hour longer battery life, the iPad has taken the win here.
-We can't wait to see the Surface Go 3.
+But by getting adding a faster processor and getting a longer battery life, the iPad has taken the win here.